Saint Peter's tomb: Saint Peter's relics allegedly discovered in 1942

 In 1942, the Administrator of St. Peter's, Ludwig Kaas, found remains in a second tomb in the monument.
 Being concerned that these presumed relics of a saint would not be accorded the respect they deserved, and having little understanding of correct archeological procedures, he secretly ordered these remains stored elsewhere for safe keeping.

 After Kaas's death, Margherita Guarducci discovered these relics by chance.
 She informed Pope Paul VI of her belief that these remains were those of Saint Peter.
 The anthropological tests on the relics fragmented was done by Professor Venerando Correnti of Palermo University in 1962, the results suggested that the bone fragments belong to a man who was a 60–70 years old and of robust physique.
 The examinations suggested that the feet of the person were viciously cut as Romans did to crucified corpses because it was easier than removing nails.
+Carbon analysis has dated the bones to the first century.

-On 26 June 1968 Pope Paul VI announced that the relics of Saint Peter had been discovered, though only circumstantial evidence supports this claim.
+On 26 June 1968 Pope Paul VI announced that the relics of Saint Peter had been discovered, with "convincing," yet still circumstantial evidence supporting this claim.
 This includes nearby graffiti of Saint Peter's name, claiming that he was buried there.
+Experts also point out that it is clear that the ancient Christians who buried their dead at the site chose to do so based on their belief that Peter was buried there also.
 On 24 November 2013 a portion of these relics were displayed publicly for the first time, after Pope Francis celebrated the closing 'Year of Faith' Mass.